csesoc/constitution/README.md

     2.1 The list of full members of CSE Society is maintained by the school of CSE.
         All modifications to this list will remain with the Executive.
-Society lists are not to be given or sold to any other person; Arc and the Executive shall have sole access.
+Society lists are not to be given or sold to any other third party; Arc and the Executive shall have sole access.
     2.2 The society will be a Constituent society since it has an agreed association with School of Computer Science and Engineering, which is ratified by Arc.
     2.3 Full membership shall be conferred upon students who are enrolled in Computer Science,